 Success in the music industry requires agility, and people often forget to mention it.

 Think about the music of the last 20 years.
-From the ability to make music outside the box and creating hits.
+From the ability to make music outside the box and create hits.

 For the past 20 years, artists have been able to use studio recordings to produce music.
 With the advent of CD printing technology, you could rip CDs and distribute music (at least locally).
 Now all music has moved online, with streaming services leading the way.
 And effectively engage in the music business, you must be a music entrepreneur.
 And cast your net as wide as possible.